-Rule 13.00 - Identification And Delineation of Freshwater WetlandsPublic Access to Records
+Rule 13.00 - Public Access to Records

 - 13.01 Information, forms, or other materials related to the Act, these Rules, and actions taken are available at the CRMC.
 Office hours are 8:30 a.m. to 4:00 p.m. daily except Saturdays, Sundays, and state holidays.
-As appropriate, an appointment during office hours may be scheduled in advance.General - A. For purposes of review by the CRMC, the edge of freshwater wetlands shall be identified by a qualified professional as specified in Rule 12.00, and shall be delineated in accordance with the specifications set forth in Appendix 4.
-All wetland edge delineations submitted to the CRMC for its review must be fully supported by written documentation. - B. Any delineation or identification of freshwater wetlands in the vicinity of the coast, area(s) of land within fifty (50) feet, riverbanks, and flood plains completed by a person other than the Director or his/her duly authorized agent shall be valid only after review and written approval by the CRMC in accordance with the procedures outlined in Appendix 4. - C. The delineation or identification of a wetland, area(s) of land within fifty (50) feet, riverbanks, and flood plains is not an assessment of function or value.
-The functions and values of a wetland, area(s) of land within fifty (50) feet, riverbank, and flood plain shall be assessed in a manner consistent with Rule 10.00 et seq. - 13.02 Access to records on file shall be in accordance with Section 38-2 of the R.I.G.L.
+As appropriate, an appointment during office hours may be scheduled in advance. - 13.02 Access to records on file shall be in accordance with Section 38-2 of the R.I.G.L.
 A fee shall be required to cover the costs of copying, and may be required to cover the costs of search and retrieval of documents.

-Rule 14.00 - Site Plan RequirementsSeverability
+Rule 14.00 - Severability